Rene-007/atomicDDA/410_atomicDDA_lattices/README.md

 <div align="center"><img src="../003_media/pair_final.jpg" alt="Geometry and spectra and field plot of a spheroid pair"></div>
 <br/>

-This looks now very nice.
+This looks very nice now.
 In the [next section](../420_atomicDDA_stacking-faults) we will introduce lattices with stacking faults.